otvv/fmemory/README.md

 <h4>documentation:</h4>

-When using the `writeMem` or `readMem` you will need to tell wich data type parameter can either be a `string`:
+When using the `writeMem` or `readMem` you will need to tell the data type parameter, it can either be a `string`:

 ```
 'int', 'uint', 'long',